 This can be explained by the culture of the Japanese.
 May it be the space their homes take or the food on their plate, the Japanese discourage wastage.
 As a result, this culture for resource utilization has seeped into their digital world and has made it certain that digital space is utilized.

 Japanese websites make use of small and low-resolution pictures at various locations.
 These pictures are not many and they are placed mainly for performance purposes.
-In a study conducted by Akamai.com and Gomez.com, it was found that online users were likely to leave a website if it did not open within at least 6 seconds.
+According to a study, it was found that online users were likely to leave a website if it did not open within 3 seconds.
 This is taken even more seriously by the Japanese.
 Thus, maintaining a smooth experience is very crucial.
 This can be achieved by ensuring that web pages load as quickly as possible by optimizing the use of text as well as images.

 It’s so “Kawaii”